DnD 5e - Bard Subclass Breakdown

 The advice offered below is based on the current State of the Character Optimization Meta as of when the article was last updated.
 Keep in mind that the state of the meta periodically changes as new source materials are released and this article will be updating accordingly as time allows.

 Bard subclasses are a significant factor in determining your bard's role in the party.
 Your choice of subclass will emphasize different core aspects of class, allowing you to specialize in one thing while remaining a jack of all trades.

 College of Creation gives the Bard access to some powerful new tools.
 Mote of Potential expands on Bardic Inspiration by adding unique rider effects, and the other subclass features grant the ability to create and animate objects.
 As the Bard gains levels, you can create larger and more valuable items, allowing you to produce tools to solve a variety of problems.

 Because half of the College of Creation's class features are tied up in Performance of Creation, it's crucial that you and your DM are on the same page about how it works.
-The effect is less specific than spells like Creation or Fabricate, which can make it unpredictable.
-Your DM might reasonably limit you to published items (Adventurer's league went that route), which dramatically handicaps the feature because the items published in the Player's Handbook and other sources are tools and items catered to adventurers but typically ommit common items which might be useful in real-world scenarios.
-For example: 5e's published rules don't include stats for a plow, so if your DM limits you to the Player's Handbook and you need to help a farmer, you're out of luck.
+The effect is less specific than spells like Creation or Fabricate, which can make it both unpredictable and abusable.
+Your DM might reasonably limit you to published items (Adventurer's league went that route), which dramatically handicaps the feature because the items published in the Player's Handbook and other sources are tools and items catered to adventurers but typically omit common items which might be useful in real-world scenarios (though some variety of artisans tools suffice in many cases).
+For example: 5e's published rules don't include stats for a plow, so if your DM limits you to the Player's Handbook and you need to help a farmer plow their field, you're out of luck.

 : Add some rider effects to uses of Bardic Inspiration.
 All three work well in the right situations.